skofic/environmental-services/notes/README.md

     - ***`offset`***: Page records offset.
     - ***`limit`***: Maximum number of records to return.

-The returned records will include a `distance` property, in meters, if the selection criteria included distance.
+The returned records will add a `distance` property, in meters, *if the selection criteria included distance*.

 ### Remote Sensing Metadata

-Remote sensing data is associated to conservation unit geometries, the data is averaged for each geometry characterising the regions that make up a conservation unit.
-The purpose of these services is to provide aggregated information before performing queries on the actual data.
+Remote sensing data is associated to *conservation unit geometries*, the data is *averaged* for each geometry characterising the regions that make up a conservation unit.
+The purpose of these services is to provide *aggregated summary information* before performing queries on the actual data.

-The reason these services are important is that there is a very large amount of data associated with each geometry, it is therefore a good practice to retrieve a window of data selected using a user interface that limits which descriptors are returned and for which data time frame.
+The reason these services are important is that there is a very large amount of data associated with each geometry, it is therefore a good practice to retrieve a window of data selected using a user interface that limits which descriptors are returned and for which time frame.

-All data is stored in the `ShapeData` collection, grouped by geometry, `geometry_hash`, time span, `std_date_span`, and date, `std_date`.
-The main grouping in this set of services is time span, which indicates whether the date is a year, month or day.
+All data is stored in the `ShapeData` collection, grouped by *geometry*, `geometry_hash`, *time span*, `std_date_span`, and *date*, `std_date`.
+The main grouping in this set of services is *time span*, which indicates whether the date is a *year*, *month* or *day*.

 All services select remote sensing data according to a set of query parameters provided in the body, omit any to ignore: